The Parallel Agent Economy

 This entry is part 1 of 6 in the series The Parallel Agent Economy

 We keep asking whether AI is ready for the enterprise.
 That’s the wrong question.
 The real question is whether the enterprise is ready for AI.
 Why?
 Because capability is outpacing control.
 Something shifted in the last six months.
-AI agents … Continue reading
+AI agents can now complete tasks that would take human experts twelve hours, up from one hour … Read more

 Your AI Budget Is Structured Wrong